Grammar School Rawalpindi

 Grammar School Rawalpindi (GSR) is a high school which is located in Rawalpindi, Pakistan.

 It has separate junior and senior section buildings in Chaklala and Lalazar and a primary section at Rah-e-aman, Adiala road.

-The school prepares students for the Secondary school Certificate (Matriculation) examination conducted by the Rawalpindi board of intermediate and secondary education at its Chaklala and Lalzar branches, and for O levels examinations of the University of London at its Chaklala branch.
+The school prepares students for the Secondary school Certificate (Matriculation) examination conducted by the Federal Board of Intermediate and Secondary Education (FBISE) at its Chaklala and Lalzar branches, and for O levels examinations of the University of London at its Chaklala branch.

 History

 The school was founded in 1986 by Nasreen Iqbal.

 In 2002, the school received UNESCO Peace Pillar Award.